-CAN / CAN FD defined the data link layer of the ISO 7-layer model.
-While there are various physical layers specifications (include fault tolerant and single wire), ISO 11898 is the most prolific - used in most applications.
-It is a (differential) 2-wire interface running over a shielded twisted pair (STP), un-shielded twisted pair (UTP) or ribbon cable.
-The data rate is defined by the user, with 1 Mb/s being the fastest for CAN and 8 Mb/s the fastest for CAN FD.
-The lowest rate is 20 kb/s.
-All the nodes on the bus must communicate at the same bus speed.
-(There are configurations in which all the nodes change their bus speed to a higher rate for reflashing or diagnostics but then return back to their normal rate.)
+The CAN/CAN FD bus is a balanced (differential) 2-wire interface running over a Shielded Twisted Pair (STP), Un-shielded Twisted Pair (UTP), or ribbon cable.
+Each node uses a male 9-pin D connector. .
+A number of different data rates are defined, with 1Mb/s being the fastest for CAN and 8 Mb/s the fastest for CAN FD.
+All modules must support at least 20 kb/s.
+Normally all devices in a system transfer information at uniform and fixed bit rates.
 Maximum cable length depends on the data rate used.
 The maximum line length can be thousands of meters at low speeds; 40 meters at 1 Mb/s is typical.
 Termination resistors are used at each end of the cable.